DISCLAIMER:

 the main transporter station that Janeway realized she hadn't asked Chakotay

-why he had quit the academy and taken up archaeology.
+why he'd quit the academy and taken up archaeology.
 But the question could wait, she decided,

 until she saw him again.